-Aquarium Maintenance workers are expected to be able to tolerate different temperatures including hot, cold, humid and damp environment.
-They must be able to work with and handle a variety of sea life with care and ease.
+Aquarium Maintenance workers are expected to be able to tolerate different temperatures including hot, cold, humid, and damp environments.
+They must be able to work with and handle a variety of aquatic life with care and ease.
 The student must be physically capable of handling the physical requirements outlined below.
 Because of these factors, it is essential that the student is capable of all the tasks noted in the following chart.

 Activity Not Done Occasional Frequent Constant

 (0%) (1%-32%) (33%-66) (67%-100%)

-Sitting various positions X
+Sitting various positions Х

-Standing X
+Standing Х

-Walking X
+Walking Х

 Bend/Stoop X

 Squat X

-Crawl X
+Crawl Х

-Climb X
+Climb Х

-Reach above shoulder X
+Reach above shoulder Х

-Reach below shoulder X
+Reach below shoulder Х

-Crouch X
+Crouch Х

-Kneel X
+Kneel Х

 Balance X

-Push/Pull up to 80lb X
+Push/Pull up to 80lb Х

-Twist/Turn X
+Twist/Turn х

-Lifting: Up to 80lb X
+Lifting: Up to 80lb Х

-Carrying: 50-lb X
+Carrying: 50-lb Х

-\\If you are pregnant and out in the field, please consult your physician\\ change direction.
+^{}If you are pregnant and out in the field, please consult your physician

+- 1. Student must be able to use both hands for - o Firm Grasp: Both Hands - Fine Manipulation: Both Hands - o Hands are exposed to water or other liquids on a repetitive basis: Yes - Disposable gloves required: May be needed - 2.
+Repetitive Movement for feet is required: - o Walking: Occasional - Walking at brisk pace: Occasional; both forward and backwards.
+Must be able to turn sharply to change direction.
 Must have a reasonable degree of agility to move through tightly cramped areas in various situations.

-- 1. Student must be able to use both hands for - Firm Grasp: Both Hands - Fine Manipulation: Both Hands - o Hands are exposed to water or other liquids on a repetitive basis: Yes - Disposable gloves required: May be needed - 2.
-Repetitive Movement for feet is required: - Walking: Occasional - Walking at brisk pace: Occasional; both forward and backwards.
-Must be able to turn sharply to

-- 3. Visual Requirements and Hearing Requirements: - Does the program and/or occupation require a minimal visual acuity?
+3. Visual Requirements and Hearing Requirements:

+- Does the program and/or occupation require a minimal visual acuity?
 Yes, student must be able to visually observe color and small details in and out of the aquarium.
 Requires spatial and figure/ground differentiation.
 May work in areas with dim and poor lighting. - Does the program and/or occupation require differentiation of color?
-Yes - Can the student wear glasses/contacts?
+Yes - o Can the student wear glasses/contacts?
 Yes - Does the program and/or occupation require minimal hearing acuity?
 Yes, normal speech at close contact and up to 50 feet away.
 Must also be able to hear and differentiate pump and machinery distress. - o Does the program require driving motorized vehicle or equipment?
+No.

+4. Personality:

-No. - 4.
-Personality: - Student must like working with aquariums, sea life and enjoy their company - Student must be able to build a level of trust and establish relationships with people - 5.
-Other specific criteria: - Must possess excellent hand-eye coordination - Student must have good range of motion in joints; especially wrists, elbows, knees, hips, shoulders and back - o Student must have an acceptable sense of balance when standing - Student must be able to work and reach on hands and knees - Student must have an acceptable range of dexterity in hands and fingers - o Student must be able to withstand being wet and splashed on with water/liquid - Must have reasonable degree of agility to move through tightly cramped areas in various physical positions including crawling, reaching and bending - Student must be able to cope with the handling and processing of bodily fluids
+- o Student must like working with aquariums, sea life and enjoy their company - o Student must be able to build a level of trust and establish relationships with people

+- Must possess excellent hand-eye coordination - Student must have good range of motion in joints; especially wrists, elbows, knees, hips, shoulders and back - Student must have an acceptable sense of balance when standing - Student must be able to work and reach on hands and knees - Student must have an acceptable range of dexterity in hands and fingers - Student must be able to withstand being wet and splashed on with water/liquid - Must have reasonable degree of agility to move through tightly cramped areas in various physical positions including crawling, reaching and bending - Student must be able to cope with the handling and processing of bodily fluids

 Extreme Temperatures May be outdoors or indoors with varying cold, heat and humidity.
 Noise Traffic, machinery and pump noises Fumes, Dust, Odors Chemical odors, sea life odors Exposure to Chemicals Cleaners and disinfectants used in cleaning and maintenance Other Constant close exposure to sea life odor and solutions/chemicals.
 Consult your physician if you have allergies, asthma or any health concerns.
-May be required to walk on wet and or uneven surfaces; such as warehouses, curbs or stairs.
+May be required to walk on wet and or uneven surfaces, such as warehouses, curbs or stairs.
 May occasionally be exposed to dangerous or venomous fish.